ksafranski/apiQL/README.md

 apiQL
 =====

-Simple Class for PHP MySQLi Connections with JSON Output Support.
+Simple Class for PHP MySQLi connections with support for both 'standard' PHP database insteracion as well as JSON-formatted output.

 Note: This class is still very much in development, use with caution.